-The Consolidated Entity has three main exploration projects those being the Lynn Lake and Victory projects, both in Manitoba, Canada, and the Mt Gilmore Project in NSW, Australia.
-In the consolidated financial statements, these projects are accounted for as Exploration assets due to the Company's ownership of each.
-The Lynn Lake Project was accounted for as Intangible assets and impaired prior to the Company acquiring it on 17 June 2020.
+The Consolidated Entity has two main exploration projects being the consolidated Lynn Lake Project, in Manitoba, Canada (inclusive of the Lynn Lake and Victory projects), and the Mt Gilmore Project in NSW, Australia.
+In the consolidated financial statements these projects are accounted for as Exploration assets due to the Company's ownership of each.
+On 26 July 2021 the Company announced that it had been granted an exclusive option to acquire an additional project being the Miriam Nickel Project, located in Western Australia's Goldfields region.
+As the agreement is an option to acquire, The Miriam Project will be accounted as an Intangible asset and will be annually impairment tested.